Terminal Coalgebras in Countably Many Steps: Trees and the Limit of the Terminal-Coalgebra Chain for

-\takeout{ \begin{proposition} A finite tree is extensional iff it is strongly extensional. \end{proposition} \begin{proof} `If' is clear.
-For `only if' let $t$ be an extensional finite tree, and let $R$ be a tree bisimulation on it.
-We claim that if $x \mathbin{R} y$, then the corresponding subtrees $t_x$ and $t_y$ are equal.
-First notice that every node of $t_x$ must be related by $R$ to some node of $t_y$ (to see this, use induction on the depth of nodes, i.e.~their distance from the root) and vice versa.
+\begin{proposition} A finite tree is extensional iff it is strongly extensional. \end{proposition} \begin{proof} It is clear that strong extensionality implies extensionality.
+In the other direction let~$t$ be a finite extensional tree, and let $R$ be a tree bisimulation on it.
+We claim that if $x$ and~$y$ are nodes and $x \mathbin{R} y$, then the corresponding subtrees~$t_x$ and~$t_y$ are equal.
+First notice that every node of $t_x$ must be related by~$R$ to some node of $t_y$ (to see this, use induction on the depth of nodes, i.e.~their distance from the root) and vice versa.
 Thus, $t_x$ and $t_y$ have the same height, $n$ say.
 We now prove $t_x = t_y$ by induction on $n$.
-For $n = 0$, the result is obvious because the nodes of height $0$ are leaves.
+For $n = 0$, the result is obvious because nodes of height $0$ are leaves.
 Assume our result for $n$, and let $x$ and $y$ be related by $R$ and of height $n+1$.
-Then by the induction hypothesis and extensionality of $t$, for every child $x'$ of $x$ there is a \emph{unique} child $y'$ of $y$ and $t_{x'} = t_{y'}$; and vice-versa.
+Then by the induction hypothesis and extensionality of $t$, for every child $x'$ of $x$, there is a \emph{unique} child $y'$ of $y$ with ($x' \mathbin{R} y'$ and hence) $t_{x'} = t_{y'}$; and vice-versa.
 This implies that $t_x = t_y$.
-It now follows that $t$ is strongly extensional. \end{proof} }
+It now follows that $t$ is strongly extensional. \end{proof}